khmelevskiy/daily_dish_hub/README.md

 Want colleagues to test the menu remotely?
 You can expose port 8000 using [ngrok](https://ngrok.com/).

-Add the ngrok extension to your Docker setup and, after starting the app, share the generated public URL.
+1. Install the Docker ngrok extension (`docker extension install ngrok/ngrok-for-docker`) or enable it via Docker Desktop → Extensions.
+2. Start the stack: `docker compose up`.
+3. In the ngrok extension, start an HTTP tunnel to port 8000 and copy the forwarding URL.
-In BotFather, go to your bot → *Mini Apps* → add the ngrok link both to **Menu Button** and **Main App**.
+4. In BotFather, go to your bot → *Mini Apps* → add that URL both to **Menu Button** and **Main App**.

 ## Production notes

-- Use a managed PostgreSQL instance and persistent storage.
-- Keep `.env` secrets out of version control; rotate tokens if leaked.
+- Generate a strong `SECRET_KEY` (>=32 random characters) and keep it outside version control; rotate it if leaked.
-- Set `ENV=production` to enable production-specific security settings.
+- Set `ENV=production` to enforce production-specific security defaults.
 - Set `TRUSTED_HOSTS` to your real domain and serve the app behind HTTPS (nginx, Caddy, Traefik, etc.).
+- Keep docs disabled in public environments (`DISABLE_DOCS=true`).
 - Enable `ENABLE_PROXY_HEADERS=true` plus `FORWARDED_ALLOW_IPS`/`TRUSTED_PROXIES` when running behind a load balancer.
+- Keep `.env` secrets out of version control; rotate tokens if leaked.
 - For enhanced JWT security, set `JWT_ISSUER` and `JWT_AUDIENCE` to restrict token usage.
 - Prefer Redis rate limiting (`RATE_LIMIT_BACKEND=redis`) for multi-instance deployments.
+- Use a managed PostgreSQL instance and persistent storage.

 ## Documentation & support